 In a total College entry of about 100 undergraduates, 2 places are offered in a typical year to read Computer Science, 2 places are offered to read Computer Science and Philosophy, and 2 places are offered to read Mathematics and Computer Science.

-Offers made to candidates will be conditional upon A-level results (normally A*AA, including at least an A in Mathematics, with the A* in Mathematics, Further Mathematics or Computing/Computer Science.
-Those taking Further Mathematics A-level or AS-level are expected to achieve at least Grade A).
-We expect you to have taken and passed any practical component in your chosen science subjects.
+A-levels A*AA including at least an A in Mathematics, with the A* in Mathematics, Further Mathematics or Computing/Computer Science or equivalent qualifications.
+Those taking Further Mathematics A-level or AS-level are required to achieve at least Grade A.

 No submitted written work is required for this course.

 Interviews are held in mid-December.
-If you are interviewed at Jesus you can typically expect two separate interviews with different tutors.
-The interviews will involve some general questions, but most of the time will be spent discussing logical and mathematical topics.
+If you are interviewed at Jesus you can typically expect at least two separate interviews with different tutors (one for Computer Science and one for Philosophy).
+The interviews for Computer Science will involve some general questions, but most of the time will be spent discussing logical and mathematical topics.

 The Department of Computer Science at Oxford enjoys a high reputation, both nationally and internationally, for the excellence of its teaching and research, and is among the largest in the country.
 Research at Oxford covers a very wide range in both theoretical and applied Computer Science.
 It attracts generous research funding and draws students and visiting faculty from all parts of the world.
 The following degrees are available at postgraduate level: